Essex Students protest the visit of Colonel Richard Kemp

 Israel and Palestine, a decades-long conflict.

-The Protestors sent an open letter to the University of Essex, where they accuse Mr Kemp of saying that an ISIS leader has a more “valid” perspective on Islam than UK Muslim politicians.
+The Protestors sent an open letter to the University of Essex.
+They accuse Mr Kemp of saying that an ISIS leader has a more “valid” perspective on Islam than UK Muslim politicians.

 In suggesting that a terrorist leader has a more valid interpretation of Islam than a Non-muslim